roryharder/roryharder.github.io/index.md

 My name is <b>Rory Harder</b>.
 I am currently completing my PhD in philosophy at the University of Toronto.
 My main research interests are at the intersection of language, mind, and epistemology, where I focus on communication and joint engagement.

-<a href="rh-cv.pdf">Here</a> is my CV, where my e-mail may be found.
+<a href="rh-cv.pdf">Here</a> is my CV.

+You may e-mail me at [firstname][lastname]@gmail.com.

 # Research

-I have several papers under review, and some in preparation, covering the topics of demonstratives and joint attention.
+I have several papers under review and in preparation covering the topics of demonstratives and joint attention.

 # Teaching